max-severin/callb/README.md

 Callback plugin for Shop-Script 6

 ## Features
 Shop customers can request a callback by entering name and phone number.
+Also they can enter comment.

 Then request sends to the administrator email, which specified in the plugin settings.
 If the email address is not specified in settings, will be used the general shop email.

 Administrator can view the requests in a separate tab in the admin panel and edit the form's appearance: size, text, color.
 All changes are dynamically displayed in the form preview in live-mode.
+There is input mask for the phone that allows you to set a specific number pattern.

 ## Installing
 ### Auto